 This incredible site is a restoration of the original bunker and used to be the headquarters for the German Naval Commander of the Channel Islands during World War Two.
 The signal HQ was accountable for the radio traffic to and from Germany and other islands.
 If you are passionate about history and technology this is a must-see during your stay in Guernsey.
 The German Naval Signals HQ is situated in St Jacques, St Peter Port.

 If you love fresh, locally produced food that fuses British and French dining, then you’ve come to the right place.
-The selection of cuisines available in St Peter Port is endless and we can guarantee that you will find the perfect place to settle down for a mouthwatering meal here.
+St Peter Port restaurants offer an endless selection of cuisines and we can guarantee that you will find the perfect place to settle down for a mouthwatering meal here.
 For the highest quality food, there is a selection of fine dining options available, perfect for a big celebration!
 Take a look at our recommendations below for where to eat in St Peter Port.

 There is a large selection of seafood restaurants to try and there are some of the best places to eat in St Peter Port as the coastal waters are home to an assortment of fish.
 Whether you are after oysters, scallops, bass or mackerel they are bound to taste delicious because they flourish in the moderate waters.